 The Solar System Ambassadors Program (SSA) is a public outreach program designed to work with motivated volunteers across the nation.
-These volunteers communicate the excitement of JPL's space exploration missions and information about recent discoveries to people in their local communities.
+These volunteers communicate the excitement of NASA's space exploration missions and information about recent discoveries to people in their local communities.

-The Solar System Ambassadors Program builds on and expands the outstanding efforts undertaken by the Galileo mission since 1997.
-Because of the success of the original Galileo Ambassadors program, JPL missions exploring Jupiter, Saturn, Mars, Asteroids, Comets, Earth, the Sun and the Universe now come together to expand the program's scope to the Solar System and beyond.
+The Solar System Ambassadors Program builds on the outstanding efforts undertaken by the Galileo mission in 1997.
+Because of the success of the original Galileo Ambassadors program, missions exploring Jupiter, Saturn, Mars, Asteroids, Comets, Earth, the Sun and the Universe now come together to expand the program's scope to the Solar System and beyond.

 To arrange for a Solar System Ambassador event in your community, click the Directory tab, select your state or territory and review the entries.
 Ambassadors furnish short biographical statements for the purpose of detailing their areas of interest and expertise.
-Following the biography is a list of past events conducted by the Ambassador to further aid in decision making.
+Following the biography is a list of events conducted by the Ambassador to further aid in decision making.
 Inquiries about an Ambassador's availability should be made by sending an email directly to the individual.

 Check the Event Calendar as well to see if an Ambassador event will be occurring in your local community.
 For a listing of Solar System Ambassadors by name, visit the Directory of Ambassadors.